 Bike Week activities, Active Australia, Walk to Work Day are all programs that promote walking and cycling.
-These need to be continued to be supported.
+These should continue to be supported.

 Council is seen by many to provide a leadership role for the community.
 By supporting initiatives by other employers or businesses, Council will be fulfilling that leadership role.
 The installation of cycle parking facilities for staff and customers at its facilities and at other public facilities will also demonstrate leadership within the community.